 Continuing on Trade Street, Fiddlin’ Fish, a.k.a.
 “The Fish,” is housed in an early 1900s tobacco warehouse that straddles two thriving downtown scenes, the Downtown Arts District and Industry Hill.
 Fiddlin’ Fish embraces its role as a community hub, welcoming families to gather, play board games, or watch the big game on one of its many TVs spread around the taproom.

-On warm evenings, the spacious patio, which seats nearly 50, is a popular place to sip a beer and munch on a taco from Tuning Fork Provisions, a food truck that is parked onsite most days.
+On warm evenings, the spacious patio is a popular place to sip a beer.
 The Ardmore amber ale, named after a Winston-Salem neighborhood, is a fixture on Fiddlin’ Fish’s beer roster.

 Wise Man Brewing is located in a renovated 1929 warehouse.
 Photography courtesy of Visit Winston-Salem